Bike Helmet Program

 - Protective agencies

 Grief Packets: Developed to help guide those in need through the difficult process of losing a loved one.

 After the Fire brochures: Helping guide people though helpful steps to follow after experiencing a house fire.

 Cold Weather Blankets, provided through Operation Deep Freeze.
 Red Cross packets, for families who experience natural disasters.
 These packets provide financial aid for food, lodging and clothing.

 Voucher book, providing emergency lodging and food for those in crisis.
 Includes generous donations from Candlewood Suites, Fairfield Inn & Suites, Garden Place Suites, Hampton Inn, Quality Inn, Sierra Suites, Suburban Extended Stay, Texas Roadhouse, and Buffalo Wild Wings.

 If you have any questions please call Station 3 at (520) 417-4400.

 The Youth Firesetting Prevention and Intervention Program is geared for kids aged 5 to 17 who have played with fire or fireworks either inappropriately and/or without adult supervision.
 Our meetings are one-on-one and focus on fire prevention, fire safety, and the community, personal, and legal consequences of playing with fire.
 Anyone can refer a child to this program including mental health agencies, parents, law enforcement, courts, or even firefighters.

 Youth Firesetting is a very serious safety hazard that needs to be addressed.
-If you know a child who has played with fire, or if you have questions, please contact Shawn Mott at Station 363, (520) 417-4400.
+If you know a child who has played with fire, or if you have questions, please call Station 3 at (520) 417-4400.